Nelson Mandela International Negotiations Competition

 National Director of International Negotiations Competition

-This upcoming year will mark the 7th Annual NBLSA International Negotiations Competition sponsored by BARBRI.
-The International Negotiations Competition sponsored by BARBRI will be held at the NBLSA convention in Atlanta, GA from March 6 - 10, 2013.
+This upcoming year will mark the 8th Annual NBLSA Nelson Mandela International Negotiations Competition.
+The Nelson Mandela International Negotiations Competition will be held at the NBLSA convention in Milwaukee, WI from March 11 - 16, 2014.

-The NBLSA International Negotiations Competition (INC) sponsored by BARBRI is the only non-litigation based competition offered by our organization.
+The NBLSA Nelson Mandela International Negotiations Competition (NMNMINC) is the only non-litigation based competition offered by our organization.
 This competition provides members with a unique opportunity to develop useful negotiation skills while creating awareness of important global issues.

 Registration begins in September, please visit here for specific information regarding deadlines and fees.

-In keeping with NBLSA's tradition of serving the needs of its membership, the International Negotiations Competition sponsored by BARBRI Team has exciting new changes to help improve the competition.
+In keeping with NBLSA's tradition of serving the needs of its membership, the Nelson Mandela International Negotiations Competition has exciting new changes to help improve the competition.
 The following changes have been made to improve the efficiency of the competition and provide students with an enhanced experience that will help strengthen important legal advocacy skills:

 International Negotiations Competition Specialist

 NMINC Advisory Board